Skip to main content

 Plug 'n' Play solution

 Sulfuric acid is one of the most important basic chemicals.
-The constant demand is rising permanently because the properties of sulfuric acid are useful for the production of many different products.
+The constant demand is constantly increasing as the properties of sulfuric acid are useful for the production of many different products.

-Some examples of important applications for measuring the concentration of sulfuric acid and oleum with the LiquiSonic® measurement systems:
+Some examples of important applications for measuring the concentration of sulfuric acid and oleum with the LiquiSonic® measuring systems:

 • Sulfuric acid and oleum production

-• Synthesis gas drying in the chemical and petrochemical industry
+• Synthesis gas drying in chemistry and petrochemistry

 • Etching and pickling agents in the steel industry